 Ingster (1982, 1993) has shown that a test could be uniformly consistent against a smooth alternative only if this alternative deviates from the null with the distance of order $n^{-2s/(4s+1)}$ with s being the degree of smoothness.
-The structure of the proposed rate-optimal tests also essentially relies on the smoothness properties of the underlying function though such kind of prior information about the underlying function is typically lacking in practical applications.
-Spokoiny (1996) offered an adaptive datadriven testing procedure which does not require knowledge of smoothness properties of the tested function and allow for a near optimal testing rate up to a $\log \log n$ factor.
+The structure of proposed rateoptimal tests also essentially rely on the smoothness properties of the underlying function though such kind of prior information about the underlying function is typically lacking in practical applications.
+Spokoiny (1996) offered an adaptive data-driven testing procedure which does not require knowledge of smoothness properties of the tested function and allow for a near optimal testing rate up to a log log n factor.
 The latter can be viewed as the price for adaptation.
-Horowitz and Spokoiny (1999) proposed a similar test based on kernel smoothers with different bandwidths and showed that it is simultaneously consistent against any local "directional" alternative which approaches the null hypothesis at the rate $(n/\log \log n)^{-1/2}$.
+Horowitz and Spokoiny (1999) proposed a similar test based on kernel smoothers with different bandwidths and shown that it is simultaneously consistent against any local "directional" alternative which approaches the null hypothesis at the rate $(n/\log \log n)^{-1/2}$.

-It is worth noting that the adaptive testing procedure from Spokoiny (1996) is essentially a theoretical device rather than a practically applicable method since it is developed for the idealized "signal + white noise" model, simple null, known noise variance etc. Practically relevant procedures should address numerous issues arising in particular applications.
-In the context of multidimensional additive modeling, an additional challenge comes from the fact that the considered component f_1 , even being completely specified, does not specify the whole model since nothing is assumed about the other components, f_2, \ldots, f_d which can be viewed as an infinite-dimensional nuisance parameter.
+It is worth noting that the adaptive testing procedure from Spokoiny (1996) is essentially a theoretical device rather than a practically applicable method since it is developed for the idealized "signal + white noise" model, simple null, known noise variance etc. Practically relevant procedures should address numerous issues raising in particular applications.
+In the context of multidimensional additive modelling, an additional challenge comes from the fact that the considered component f_1 , even being completely specified, does not specify the whole model since nothing is assumed about the other components, f_2, \ldots, f_d which can be viewed as an infinite-dimensional nuisance parameter.
 This particularly creates a serious problem with evaluating the critical value of the proposed test statistics which provides the prescribed type I level.

-Therefore, the task is to develop a procedure which, independent of the functional form of the 'nuisance' components f_2, \ldots, f_d , leads to the given type I error α if f_1 is linear, and is sensitive against a smooth alternative with unknown degree of smoothness.
+Therefore, the task is to develop a procedure which, independently on the functional form of the 'nuisance' components f_2, \ldots, f_d , leads to the given type I error α if f_1 is linear and is sensitive against a smooth alternative with unknown degree of smoothness.
 In view of practical applications (see Section 4) we proceed with a deterministic non-regular design allowing discrete components and with unknown noise variance.

 In this paper we apply a Haar decomposition which is a particular and non-regular case of the wavelet transform.
 Nevertheless, for the hypothesis testing framework the application of the Haar basis leads not only to the desired optimal testing rate but also provides a test which is more stable w.r.t. the design non regularity.
-This is important for practical applications, allowing relaxation and simplification of the conditions on the design, reduction of computational burden and more.
+This is important for practical applications allowing to relax and to simplify the conditions on the design, reduces computational burdens and more!

 Our approach is based on the simultaneous approximation of all components f_1, \ldots, f_d by Haar sums: we first estimate the Haar coefficients for all components and then analyze the coefficients corresponding to the first one.
 The testing problem is formulated in the next section, the procedure is described in Section 2.
 The asymptotic properties are discussed in Section 3.
+We compare the sensitivity of our procedure with the ideal one designed for the case as if the other components and all smoothness properties were known.
 The results demonstrate asymptotic optimality of the proposed procedure and they are stated under mild conditions on the design.
-Section 4 illustrates the finite sample performance of the test.
-In particular we present a comparative study of our test with the Eubank and Hart (1992) test in the one-dimensional case and with the ideal one designed for the case as if the other components and all smoothness properties were known.
-An application of the test to real data (study of the female labor supply in East Germany) is thoroughly discussed in Section 4.2.
-Extensions to more general problems including model check of additivity and multiple testing of several components simultaneously are shortly discussed in Section 3.3 and the proofs are postponed to Section 5.
+The performance of the procedure for the finite sample size case is examined by simulations and an application in Section 4.
+Extensions to more general problems including model check of additivity and multiple testing of several components simultaneously are shortly discussed in Section 3.1 and the proofs are postponed to Section 5.